 Companies in India are broadly classified into public and private companies.
 A public company may further be listed or unlisted.
 Listed public companies have to additionally comply with the regulations issued by the Securities and Exchange Board of India (SEBI).

-A foreign company planning to set up business operations in India can incorporate a company under the Companies Act, 2013 as a joint venture or a whollyowned subsidiary.
-A foreign company could also set up a liaison office/representative office, project office, or branch office of the foreign company, which can undertake activities permitted under the RBI Master Direction - Establishment of Branch Office (BO)/ Liaison Office (LO)/ Project Office (PO) or any other place of business in India by foreign entities as amended from time to time.
+A foreign company planning to set up business operations in India can incorporate a company under the Companies Act, 2013 as a joint venture or a wholly-owned subsidiary.
+A foreign company could also set up a liaison office/representative office, project office, or branch office of the foreign company, which can undertake activities permitted under the RBI Master Direction - Establishment of Branch Office (BO)/ Liaison Office (LO)/ Project Office (PO) or any other place of business in India by foreign entities as amended from time to time3.

 A foreign company may also invest in a Limited Liability Partnership (LLP) under the Limited Liability Partnership Act, 2008 - a relatively new but popular concept in India.
 Please see Chapter 4: Business Entities to know more about LLPs in India.

 FDI in India is governed by the Foreign Exchange Management Act, 1999, and is undertaken in accordance with the FDI Policy, formulated and announced by the government.

 The Department for Promotion of Industry and Internal Trade (DPIIT), formerly known as the Department of Industrial Policy & Promotion (DIPP), is a part of the Ministry of Commerce and Industry functioning under the Government of India.
-The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a yearly basis elaborating on the policy and framework with respect to FDI in India.
+The DPIIT usually issues a 'Consolidated FDI Policy Circular' on a regular basis elaborating on the policy and framework with respect to FDI in India.
 The most recent consolidated FDI Policy was published on 15 October 2020 and the most recent amendment took place in March 2022.4